alai-up/alai_up_local_dashboard/README.md

 - Identify gaps in LAI ART care delivery across different social determinants of health.
 - Guide efforts to address gaps and improve the quality of services for all clients.

+The dashboard can be accessed at https://alai-up.github.io/alai_up_local_dashboard/.
+Please note that it may take a minute or two for the page to load.

 Simulated data for testing out the dashboard is available in [`data/simulated_data.xlsx`](data/simulated_data.xlsx)